jy0205/Pyramid-Flow/README.md

 model.enable_sequential_cpu_offload()
 ```

-Then, you can try text-to-video generation on your own prompts:
+Then, you can try text-to-video generation on your own prompts.
+Noting that the 384p version only support 5s now (set temp up to 16)!

 ```python
 prompt = "A movie trailer featuring the adventures of the 30 year old space man wearing a red wool knitted motorcycle helmet, blue sky, salt desert, cinematic style, shot on 35mm film, vivid colors"